aloubyansky/playground/sbom-integration-contract.md

 }
 ```

-**Member product component identity.** Unlike Red Hat's RHEL products (which have no purl, hence CPE-as-`bom-ref` out of necessity), Quarkus platform members have a natural purl — their Maven BOM coordinates.
-Decisions:
+**Member product component identity.** Unlike Red Hat's RHEL products (which have no purl, hence CPE-as-`bom-ref` out of necessity), Quarkus platform members have a natural purl — their Maven BOM coordinates:

-- **`purl` retained** — the member BOM coordinates (`pkg:maven/<groupId>/<bom-artifactId>@<version>?type=pom`).
+- **`purl`** — the member BOM coordinates (`pkg:maven/<groupId>/<bom-artifactId>@<version>?type=pom`).
+- **`bom-ref`** — the purl (not the CPE). `bom-ref` is a document-local handle; purl-as-`bom-ref` keeps edges uniform with the rest of a Maven-generated SBOM and is unambiguous for multi-CPE members.
-- **CPE placement** — canonical CPE in native `component.cpe` (so single-CPE scanners match); all CPEs in `evidence.identity[]` (`field: cpe`) to support multi-CPE members.
+- **CPE placement** — canonical CPE in `component.cpe` (so single-CPE scanners match); all CPEs in `evidence.identity[]` (`field: cpe`) to support multi-CPE members.
 - **`type: framework`, `scope: excluded`.**
-- **`bom-ref` — leaning toward the purl rather than the CPE (RH convention), pending consumer confirmation.** `bom-ref` is an opaque, document-local handle; the RH CPE-as-`bom-ref` choice is driven by their lack of a purl, not a semantic requirement.
-Purl-as-`bom-ref` keeps edges uniform with the rest of a Maven-generated SBOM, is unambiguous for multi-CPE members, and guarantees uniqueness. **Confirm** whether the downstream consumer (Trustify / SBOMer) keys attribution off `component.cpe` / `evidence.identity` (correct) or relies on the RH CPE-as-`bom-ref` convention.

-#### Role Obligations (Future)
+#### Role Obligations

-- **Product Team** would declare which product(s) their components belong to via generator configuration
+**Product Team** MUST declare which products their components are attributed to via generator configuration.

-- **Generator** would annotate each component with the configured product metadata as CycloneDX properties
-- **Scanner** would read these properties to route components to the correct VEX/CVE streams
+**Generator** MUST model each attributed product as a `framework` component with `scope: excluded` and a CPE.

+**Generator** MUST add `provides` edges in the `dependencies` array linking each member product component to the `pkg:maven` artifacts attributed to it.

+**Scanner** MUST recognize `framework` components with `scope: excluded` and a CPE as product attribution nodes, not runtime deliverables.

+**Scanner** MUST follow `provides` edges to determine which product CPE (and therefore which VEX stream) applies to each component.

+**Scanner** SHOULD handle components that appear in multiple products' `provides` lists by evaluating them against all applicable VEX streams.

 Every component in the SBOM belongs to the top-level product or application identified in `metadata.component`.
-Component-level product attribution serves a different purpose: it identifies which upstream product team is responsible for providing a patch for that component.
-A component without attribution properties is still part of the top-level application — the application owner simply has no upstream product stream to look to for a fix and must address vulnerabilities directly.
+Component-level attribution identifies which upstream product team is responsible for a patch.
+A component with no `provides` edge pointing to it is still part of the top-level application — the application owner has no upstream product stream to look to and must address vulnerabilities directly.

-This area requires further design work and community input, particularly around:

-- Property namespace and naming conventions
-- Handling components that belong to multiple products
-- Interaction with CycloneDX's own evolving metadata capabilities
-- For the `provides`-edge candidate: `bom-ref` convention (purl vs. CPE) and whether consumers key attribution off `component.cpe`/`evidence.identity` rather than `bom-ref`
-- For the `provides`-edge candidate: whether the member BOM could independently appear as its own `pkg:maven` component elsewhere in the SBOM (a `bom-ref`/purl collision to reconcile), and confirming consumers honor `scope: excluded` on the member product node rather than dropping it from views
+#### Open questions

-- Semantic fit of `provides`: its canonical CycloneDX meaning is "implements a specification/standard" (CBOM origin); the product-membership reading follows Red Hat's usage but is broader than the field's documented intent
+- **Semantic fit of `provides`**: its canonical CycloneDX meaning is "implements a specification/standard" (CBOM origin); the product-membership reading follows Red Hat's usage but is broader than the field's documented intent.
+- **Consumer key for attribution**: confirm whether Trustify / SBOMer keys attribution off `component.cpe` / `evidence.identity` (correct) or relies on the RH CPE-as-`bom-ref` convention — this determines whether purl-as-`bom-ref` is safe to adopt.

 ## 6. Reference Implementations